 With Christmas and New Year over and everyone back to work it’s not surprising that so many people suffer from SAD (Seasonal Affective Disorder).
-Well, we don’t think that winter should be a battle, so we’ve come up with some great ways to enjoy the season and not just get through it!
+Well, we don’t think that you should have to battle with the winter blues.
+So we’ve come up with some great ways to enjoy the season and not just get through it!

-Winter is well and truly here and keeping warm is really important if you’re aiming to stay your cheery self.
-By keeping your toes toasty you will keep yourself happier.
-A stable body temperature helps to keep you healthy and happy on the gloomiest of days.
+Keeping warm is really important if you’re aiming to stay your cheery self in the winter months.
+By keeping your toes toasty you’ll keep yourself happier.
+A stable body temperature can keep you healthy and happy on the gloomiest of days.

 First, insulate your home.
 This will keep out drafts and save you money on your energy bill.
 Believe it or not, it can also be enjoyable too.
 If you’re a dab hand with a sewing machine then why not give making your own draft excluders a go?
 Giving your curtains a thermal lining can also save you a bundle, and simply sticking some kitchen foil (shiny side facing outwards) behind your radiators reflects the heat in your rooms.

 You may be entitled to anenergy savings grantif you receive benefits like Universal Credit.
 This is a grant to be spent on things like loft insulation, draught-proofing and cavity wall insulation.
 They’ll usually send someone round within 21 days of your application being approved.
 It’ll all be installed in a few hours, so you can start saving straight away.
 Find out more and apply online at Affordable Warmth.